Binge Eating Disorder Course

 So long as you are not in a physical or mental health crisis, self-help can be a great place to start.
 Self-help resources are designed to help you become more informed about your binge-eating problems.
 This can help you develop insight into the thoughts, feelings and other triggers that drive your binge-eating.
 The more you are able to understand the factors that keep you stuck in the binge-eating cycle, the more control you will likely gain over them.

-Self-help comes in many forms, from reading articles online to more structured programs, such as a self-help book or guided course like this one.
+Binge eating disorder treatment self help comes in many forms.
+It includes reading articles online to more structured programs, such as a self-help book or guided course like this one.
 Some people choose to combine the use of guided self-help tools with regular input and support from a health professional.
 We have done our best to make this course as interactive and tailored as possible; however, if you find that you cannot make sufficient progress with this course alone, you will probably need to access further help.

 Working with your GP (family doctor)

 Your GP is often the best port of call for early support.
-Treatment for binge-eating problems needs to address both your physical and mental health, and GP’s are well placed to support you with both of these things.
+Binge eating disorder treatment needs to address both your physical and mental health, and GP’s are well placed to support you with both of these things.
 Your GP can direct you towards helpful forms of support and provide referrals to specialist healthcare professionals, such as psychiatrists, psychologists or dietitians, as needed.

 Psychological therapy, sometimes called ‘talk therapy’, involves working with a therapist to understand your difficulties better and achieve positive change.
 Your therapist may be trained as a psychologist, psychiatrist or in some other health profession.